MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003AssignmentGuide.md

 # Major Assignment

 In the Major Assignment, you will conduct a statistical analysis based on data you obtain.
+Normally, this will be a regression-type analysis, which we will cover extensively within this course (i.e. what is the impact of X on Y?)

 These data may be something that you have collected yourself for your research, from a public database, or as attached by another publication.

-Essentially, the major assignment is to write the 'statistical analysis' part of the methods and results section of a publication-quality paper.
+Essentially, the major assignment is to do all the basic groundwork that would need to be done to prepare an analysis for publication.

 ## Part 1: Obtaining and Describing Data

 The goal of part 1 is to obtain and describe data.
 Key questions, which will be answered in two pages or less (single-spaced, 12-point Times New Roman):

 - Where are the data from?
 - What are the data? (i.e. how many points?
 What are they measuring?
 How are they measured?)
 - If you got the data from someone else, are there any constraints around using them?
 - What are **three key research questions** you will ask of these data?
+In other words: *What are your biological hypotheses* that you will be testing?

 The purpose of this section is to determine whether the data you obtained will be sufficient for the major project.

+### Timeline and Submission

 **Part 1 is due by the end of week 5** and should be submitted by email to the instructor.

-## Deliverables

-TBD
+### Grading

+* Accurately describes the data source: /1
+* Accurately describes the data itself (number of points, what they are measuring, etc.): /1
+* Three research questions, answerable by these data, are stated: /3

+While these are essentially completion marks, the instructor may require at this state that more or different data be incorporated into your project.
+If the dataset is too limited it can be challenging to produce an interesting project.
+Further, if the data are too complex, it may represent a challenge that is beyond the scope of this course.

+## Part 2: Data Exploration

+In Part 2, you will conduct a data exploration, following a slightly modified version of the procedure explained in [Zuur et al. 2009](http://onlinelibrary.wiley.com/doi/10.1111/j.2041-210X.2009.00001.x/full).
+You should report the results of each step.
+These steps include:

+A. Re-stating the biological hypotheses (in case they changed from Part 1)
+B. Visualize the experimental design, with a diagram
+C. Conducting the data exploration:
+	1. Outliers Y and X
+	2. Homogeneity Y
+	3. Normality Y
+	4. Zeroes Y
+	5. Collinearity X
+	6. Relationships Y and X
+	7. Interactions
+	8. Independence of Y
+D. Specify the statistical model that you intend to use, and why.

+### Timeline and Submission

+**Part 2 is due by the end of week 9** and should be submitted by email to the instructor.
+We will review R projects in class.

+The deliverables for Part 2 should be organized as follows:

+	* A properly-organized R project should be created that contains all data and scripts
+	* A document that includes everything, including plots and relevant R output.
+You should both show the direct output from R, and interpret it in your own words
+	* A separate .R script that includes all necessary code to conduct the data exploration

+While it is not a requirement, I encourage you to use R Markdown for this assignment, so that diagnostic plots can be embedded directly with the text.
+See: [https://mifisheriesscience.github.io/courses/6002Data/6002Week11/](https://mifisheriesscience.github.io/courses/6002Data/6002Week11/)

+### Grading

+* Biological hypotheses are clearly stated and sensible, given data: /3
+* Experimental design is clearly visualized, including any nested structure: /3
+* Steps 1-8: /3 each.
+Note that many of these steps should include a plot.
+(1 mark for the plot, 2 for the explanation).

+Specifying your intended statistical model:

+* Model is identified and explained: /3
+* Your choice is defended using literature: /3

+Total: /36

+## Part 3: Conducting and Reporting the Analysis

+In Part 3, you will conduct a regression-type data anlaysis, following the reporting procedure explained in [Zuur and Ieno, 2016](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12577/full).
+The steps to this assignment include:

+1. Identify the dependency structure in the data
+2. Present the statistical model
+3. Fit the model
+4. Validate the model
+5. Interpret and present the numerical output of the model
+6. Create a visual representation of the model
+7. Simulate from the model

+Note that Part 3 comes immediately after Part 2.
+There is no need to re-do your data exploration in part 3, as it will already be completed in part 3.

-## Timeline
+### Timeline and Submission

-TBD

-### Total Value: 50% of course grade
+**Part 3 is due by the end of week 12** and should be submitted by email to the instructor.

+The deliverables for Part 3 should be organized as follows:

+* A properly-organized R project should be created that contains all data and scripts
+* A document that includes everything, including plots and relevant R output.
+You should both show the direct output from R, and interpret it in your own words
+* A separate .R script that includes all necessary code to conduct the data exploration

+It is recommended that you simply add to the project folder that you created for Part 2.
+Place everything into a zip file and submit to the instructor.

+While it is not a requirement, I encourage you to use R Markdown for this assignment, so that diagnostic plots can be embedded directly with the text.
+See: [https://mifisheriesscience.github.io/courses/6002Data/6002Week11/](https://mifisheriesscience.github.io/courses/6002Data/6002Week11/)

+### Grading

+Steps 1-7:

+* Each should include a chunk of R code, output, and intepretation. /5 for each step

+Total: /35

+**Between parts 1, 2, and 3, the Major Assignment is worth a total of 76 marks, which correspond to 50% of the course grade.**

 # Minor Assignments

-I define a minor assignment as something that takes < 1 week to complete.
+I define a minor assignment as something that should take less than one day to complete.
 You will be given directions on these in class.
 Expect there to be two or three minor assignments, which together will be worth 20% of the course grade.